 Tap into the feel-good factor by letting people know what they have done has been appreciated by others – and noticed by you.
 Research suggests that knowing the work we do is helping others increases our unconscious motivation.
 If we can see that others have benefited as a direct result of our efforts, it creates a nice warm glow and spurs us on to do more of the same.
 So if you see a member of your team taking the time to coach a less experienced colleague through a task – or are aware they’ve gone outside the confines of their role to help another department – make sure you acknowledge or even reward it.
 If people can see their efforts to help others are recognised, they will be much more likely to do it again another time.

 If people’s performance hasn’t lived up to expectations, you need to give honest feedback or nothing will change.
 It is important, however, to think through how to do this constructively – and to understand how people typically react to criticism.
 Neuroscience tells us that our brains see criticism as a threat.
 So if you give an employee feedback they don’t want to hear, it’s likely they will immediately leap into defensive mode and convince themselves that they are right and you are wrong, even when that clearly isn’t the case.
 Negative feedback also stays with people for a long time, and as a result has a greater impact on people than the positive stuff.
 They remember what’s been said in detail and dwell on it, going over and over it again in their heads.
 Make sure any criticism you give is couched clearly but sensitively, so that people understand exactly what they need to do differently and know that you are there to support them in whatever they need to do to improve.

-Finally, make sure you end the appraisal on an upbeat note – and don’t forget to record what’s been discussed and agreed so that everyone is clear and hopefully energised and excited about the future.
+Finally, make sure you end the appraisal on an upbeat note – and don’t forget to record what’s been discussed and agreed in your HR system so that everyone is clear and hopefully energised and excited about the future.

 Read more about Performance Management